bcgov/rockychat/data-prep/README.md

 ## How to update the Azure Client credential:

-There are two Azure clients used:
-- `rockysp` for the data-prep script authentication to create search index
-- `rc-integration-sp` for the chatbot integration with Azure AI service
+Data-prep script uses a Azure Service Principle `rockysp` to authenticate az cli and create search index.
 The credentials will expire every 6 months, and a manual process is involved to update them!

 To find the credentials:
 - Head to Azure Portal: https://portal.azure.com/
-- Search for `App Registration`, you'll see both of the clients listed
+- Search for `App Registration`, you'll see both of the clients listed.
+The one you are looking for is called `rockysp`
 - Click open them, and look for `Certificates & secrets` from the left hand side menu
 - You won't be able to update an existing secret, so create a new one!
 - Here are the values you'll need:
     ```console
     AZURE_CLIENT_ID - App Registration (left menu) -> rockysp -> Application ID
     AZURE_TENANT_ID - same spot as above, but Directory ID instead of App ID
-    AZURE_CLIENT_SECRET - Certificates and secrets (left menu) and generate a new one, with name and creation date `vault-client-credential-yyyy-mm-dd` and 6 months expiration period.
+    AZURE_CLIENT_SECRET - Certificates and secrets (left menu) and generate a new one, with name and creation date `rbac-yyyy-mm-dd` and 6 months expiration period.
     ```
 - Once you created the new secret, make sure to take a copy of the secret value before closing!
 - Then update it in the corresponding Vault space (secret name `data-prep-sp-cred`) for Rocky and the `.env` for data-prep usage.
-Make sure to restart the running pods in OpenShift for them to pick up the new values.

 ## Azure user management: